Kiffhost/exalted-scripture-understanding/Charms/Infernal/Craft/Blasphemous Idol Grotesquerie.md

 The Infernal can use this Charm on up to (Essence) objects at a time.
 ## [[Keys]]
 #### Envenomed Heart Aesthetics (Craft 4)
-Instead of an inspire roll, the Infernal can instead instil a positive Tie toward herself or one of her own negative Ties for an individual.
+Instead of an inspire roll, the Infernal can instead instill a positive Tie toward herself or one of her own negative Ties for an individual.
 #### Passionate Infernal Artistry (Craft 4, Essence 2)
 The Infernal can use this Charm on anything she crafts that incorporates artistic or ornamental elements.